redsonola/collabcmi/README.md

 Note: Currently, it still has all the code for my audiovisual instrument so it will play a bit of music when it is opened if you move enough.

 Note: There is an old main.js file but that is depreciated. & no longer used.

-Brent has been using storybook to do prototyping, so if you like that:

-npm run storybook

-will run the the storybook files and you can use that.

 if you run